5 Cancer-Fighting Ingredients You Should Put In Your Morning Smoothie

 When you have a busy day, remembering to have your 5 a day can be tough.
 One tasty and convenient way is by making a smoothie.

-Smoothies are very much on trend these days; packed full of fresh fruit and vegetables they can do wonders for your body.
+Smoothies are very much on trend these days; packed full of fresh fruit and vegetables.
 To give yourself a health kick, add these 5 Cancer-Fighting ingredients to your morning smoothie!

 Turmeric